-To avoid any issues, Pendo only writes to custom, namespaced fields in Salesforce.
-Therefore before setting up push the Salesforce admin will need to create specific fields within the Account or Contact object to hold the data from Pendo.
-These fields must be pre-pended with “Pendo_”.
-So for example, a recommended destination field name for “time on site” from a report with the date range of “last 30 days” would be “Pendo_TimeOnSite_Last30Days”.
-Only destination fields that are named correctly will be available for mapping when the Salesforce push is set up.
+For example, a recommended destination field name for “time on site” from a report with the date range of “last 30 days” would be “Pendo_TimeOnSite_Last30Days”.
+Only destination fields that are named correctly are available for mapping when the Salesforce push is set up.

-What happens if there is no matching account or contact in Salesforce?
+What happens if there's no matching Account or Contact in Salesforce?

 The Salesforce push relies on the same objects that are setup for pulling data into Pendo.
-Pendo will only push data into matching objects.
-It will not create new records in Salesforce.
-If no matching record is found the data will not push out to Salesforce.
+Pendo only pushes data into matching objects.
+It doesn't create new records in Salesforce.
+If no matching record is found, the data doesn't push to Salesforce.

-When creating Account or Visitor reports, the report will only show data rows of Accounts or Visitors that meet the segment and date range criteria.
-When utilizing our Salesforce Push Integration with a report, you may notice additional rows that would not normally be included in the report - and these row’s may have “0”s for values.
+When creating Account or Visitor reports, the report only shows data rows of Accounts or Visitors that meet the segment and date range criteria.
+When using our Salesforce Push Integration with a report, you might notice additional rows that wouldn't normally be included in the report.
+These row’s might have zeros (0) for values.

-Why? - These empty rows are necessary for Salesforce Push because Accounts/Visitors without data still need to be mapped 1:1 with Salesforce objects.
+These empty rows are necessary for Salesforce Push because Accounts and Visitors without data must still be mapped one-to-one with Salesforce objects.

 Does Pendo store the Salesforce API username and password?

-We do not store the username and password in Pendo; we use the Salesforce OAuth 2.0 authorization method to obtain a token for that user that we store.
+We don't store the username and password in Pendo.
+We use the Salesforce OAuth 2.0 authorization method to obtain a token for users that we store.

 That token can be revoked at any time by the Salesforce Admin.

-If the pull is working correctly, data will appear instantly on the account details page for a specific account, however it can take up to 1 hour for it to appear in report lists.
-Check back periodically to see if it’s been updated.
+If the pull is working correctly, data appears instantly on the Account details page for a specific Account.
+However, it can take up to one hour for it to appear in report lists.
+Check periodically to see if it’s been updated.